Pttn/rieMiner/README.md

 ## Minimum requirements

-Only x64 systems with SSE are supported since version 0.9β2.4.
+Only x64 systems with SSE are supported.

 * Windows 7 or later, or recent enough Linux;
 * x64 CPU with SSE instruction set;